Get Email Updates

-This new program goes into effect Jan.1, 2020.
 The High-Cost Rx Program is designed to include an additional $25,000 of coverage for out-of-pocket prescription drug costs when certain conditions are met.
 The plan is designed to assist Active, Adjunct members and Retirees under 65 who are enrolled in the PSC-CUNY Welfare Fund Prescription Plan, and who are experiencing significant out-of-pocket drug expenses.

 How does the High-Cost Rx Program work?

 Fund members will be able to apply for reimbursement when their Welfare Fund prescription drug expense exceeds $10,000 and their eligible out-of-pocket costs exceed $2,500 on an annual basis.
 The Fund will reimburse up to $25,000 per person per plan year.
 The first $2,500 of out-of-pocket is treated as a deductible and not eligible for reimbursement.

 PSC-CUNY Welfare Catastrophe Major Medical (CMM) policy holders are required to file claims to Mercer Consumer/AIG before submitting to the Welfare Fund and must include a claim rejection from Mercer/AIG as part of claim to the Fund reimbursement plan.

 Members must submit the following to Jennifer Melfi at the Welfare Fund, firstname.lastname@example.org:

 - Receipts (CVS pharmacy cashier's receipt, CVS mail order invoice or CVS Specialty Pharmacy invoice) AND